 Timeline of key events in Frome since 685

 During the centuries that followed, Frome became established as a regional market town with an economy based on wool.
 A market and fair was granted in 1270.
-By the 14th and 15th century Frome was a major exporter of wool accounting for a significant percentage of England’s wool exports.
-The industry had a good number of mills powered by the river, supported by a huge number of home workshops specialising in the various aspects of wool production.
+By the 14th and 15th centuries Frome was a major exporter of wool, accounting for a significant percentage of England’s wool exports.
+The industry had a number of mills powered by the river, supported by a huge number of home workshops specialising in the various aspects of wool production.

 A reliable and stable economy continued until the 18th century when the industry came under severe competition from the vast, industrial, cloth-making factories of the Midlands.
 Frome’s market gradually crumbled and it entered some decades of deprivation.
-But bit by bit new industries such as metal-working, printing and manufacturing were established and Frome re-found its place.
+Gradually, new industries such as metal-working, printing and manufacturing were established and Frome flourished once again.

-A further period of security continued until the last decades of the 20th century when again the then relatively old-fashioned production techniques were threatened and eventually swamped by the impact of globalisation.
-Frome again entered a period of stagnation.
-But then a second renaissance.
-In the 1990s and early years of the 21st century, the culture of determination and independence exerted itself once more.
-Small craft industries began to appear, creating a demand for support businesses and the town began to develop a lively arts culture with a large number of committed community groups.
-This has attracted regional and eventually national attention, an influx of big-conurbation escapees which has again given us this thriving, progressive town.
+A second renaissance took place in the 1990s and early years of the 21st century, and the town’s culture of determination and independence asserted itself once again.
+Small craft industries began to appear, creating a demand for supporting businesses, and the town began to develop a lively arts culture with a large number of committed community groups.

 This attracted regional and eventually national attention, prompting an influx of big-conurbation escapees who have helped to make Frome a thriving, progressive town once more.